 The Englishmen would have never imagined that Mumbaikars will revamp their breakfast.

-What gives Mumbai’s sandwiches its distinctness is the hoardes of chutney’s offered along with Mayo, butter, cheese and other endless possibilities.
+What gives Mumbai’s sandwiches its distinctness is the hordes of chutney’s offered along with Mayo, butter, cheese, and other endless possibilities.

-A paav served along with finely minced meat, cooked in spices is Kheema Paav for you.
+I think you have enough of Paav (Bread) already; wait for Kheema Paav.
+A paav served along with finely minced meat cooked in spices is Kheema Paav for you.

-Garnished with rose syrup and chunks of dried fruit and nuts, Falooda is a heaven served in a glass.
+Garnished with rose syrup and chunks of dried fruit and nuts, Falooda is heaven served in a glass.